frischerZucker/jOeS/README.md

      "Come on, man!"
 ```

-## Project Goals

-~~I got a framebuffer up and running with a simple terminal and a (not quite finished) printf() function!
-My next goal is to get interrupts working.
-Let's see how that goes.. :D~~
-So, interrupts are working, I got drivers for PIC, PIT, Serial and the I8042 PS/2 controller.
-The next goal is to write a PS/2 keyboard driver. :)
+**jOeS** is a hobby project to create an operating system for `x86_64` using C and the [Limine Bootloader](https://github.com/limine-bootloader/limine).
+My long-term goal is to create an OS that is able to run simple programms, preferrably on real hardware.
+As of now, I managed to write a lil kernel that can handle interrupt, print to a framebuffer.
+It also includes some drivers for some (partially outdated :|) devices:
+- 8259 PIC
+- 8254 PIT
+- I8042 PS/2 Controller
+- PS/2 Keyboards
+- Serial Controller

+The next chapter on this journey will be memory management.
+I plan on implementing physical and virtual memory managers as my next step.
+Let's see how this will turn out and how long it takes! :D

 ## Project Structure
 ```
 /
+├── doku/
+|       ├── html/                   # Project documentation
+|       └── img/                    # Images used in the documentation
 ├── kernel/
+|         ├── include/
+|         |          ├── cpu/       # Headers for CPU specific code
-|         ├── include/        # kernel headers
+|         |          ├── drivers/   # Driver headers
+|         |          └── *.h        # General headers
 |         ├── linker_scripts/       # kernel linker scripts
+|         ├── src/
+|         |      ├── cpu/           # Source files for CPU specific code
-|         ├── src/            # kernel source files
+|         |      ├── drivers/       # Driver source files
+|         |      └── *.c            # General source files
 |         └── GNUmakefile           # kernel makefile
 ├── libc/
 |       ├── include/                # libc headers
 |       ├── stdio/                  # stdio.h source files
 |       ├── string/                 # string.h source files
 |       └── GNUmakefile             # libc makefile
+├── tools/                          # build scripts & additional tools
 ├── .gitignore
-├── tools/                    # build scripts & additional tools
+├── Doxyfile                        # Settings for documentation
-├── README.md                 # you are here lol
+├── LICENSE                         # BSD 2-Clause license
-└── limine.conf               # limine config file
+├── limine.conf                     # limine config file
+└── README.md                       # you are here lol
 ```

 ## Requirements